 But 1964 exposes the lie.
 This is a relatively recent trend.
 There are multiple causative factors at work here.
 For instance, those of us who pay attention are aware of what some medications do to people susceptible to their side effects.
 I witnessed firsthand the complete loss of inhibition in a close friend.
 The consequences were ugly.
 Does that mean that medications are solely responsible?
 No, but I’d bet everything I own that some of them are part of the puzzle.
 Not to mention how quickly they’re pumped into kids at the first sign of the latest trendy diagnosis.

 There are many possibilities and I’m not qualified to address most of them in detail.
 But we have a pretty good idea what they might be.
 How about the crippling lack of a strong father figure in the lives of many young men?
 Think that just might have something to do with it?
+Or perhaps the social media obsession over views and likes pushes some weak-minded people to do anything for fame.
+After all, we know the media will plaster a mass murderer’s face all over the place for at least a week.
+And bad stuff lasts forever on the internet.
+Think maybe some of these losers see that and think it’s a good trade?
+Again, I’ll wager that notoriety looks better than anonymity to many.

 I could go on, but you get the point.
 I don’t hear a peep about that stuff from the gun controllers.
 Just watch their heads explode when a pro-gun advocate dares to bring up mental health or the destruction of the nuclear family.
 But it’s just more proof that the operative word in gun control is “control.”